How Much Do Wood Pellets Cost in 2025?

 BTUs

-BTU, which stands for British Thermal Unit, is a measurement of heat output.
+BTU, which stands for British Thermal Unit, is a unit of measurement for heat output.
 The higher the BTUs, the higher the pellets will burn.
-Generally, wood pellets range from 8,000 to 9,000 BTUs.
+Wood pellets range from 8,000 to 9,000 BTUs.
 To heat a larger space, you’ll want pellets with a higher BTU rating—but these tend to be more expensive.

 Ash Content